HumphreyLu6/CMPUT-412-C4/README.md

 ## ***Tasks***

-In general, the robot needs to follow a track and do different specific taks at various locations.
+In general, the robot needs to follow a track and do different specific tasks at various locations.
 The track is white lines on the ground, full read lines and half red lines indicates the robot needs to stop, and half red lines also indicate the robot has specific tasks in the locations.
 Tasks for each location are detailed as following:

 <p align = "center">
     <img src="https://github.com/HumphreyLu6/CMPUT-412-C3/blob/master/images%20and%20video/course.png" width="80%" height="80%">